 Taking a bus to Pattaya from Suvarnabhumi Airport is a cheaper alternative to using a taxi and in many ways can be a lot safer.

-If you are on a budget, then you can travel by bus to Pattaya from Bangkok International Airport for 250 baht or even less.
+If you are on a budget, then you can travel by bus to Pattaya from Bangkok International Airport.

 Have a read through this page for the various transport options on offer from Suvarnabhumi Airport to Pattaya and to Hua Hin and see which suits your itinerary and budget.